bmaunde/guidelines/connector-integration-guide.md

 Upon registration, OAuth credentials ( client and secret ) are provided for use when sending requests to the Connector.

-###Data Integration API
+### Data Integration API

-A single data ingesting API is exposed to which source systems send data.
+A single REST based data ingesting API, to which source systems send data, is exposed .
 The API is located at either:

 Sandbox: https://cdp-dev.cncorp.co.za/gdc/api/connector/v1
 Production: https://cdp.consnet.co.za/gdc/api/connector/v1

-API Request
+ #### Endpoint

 The data API is accessed at the following endpoint:

 /data